universevoyager/solar-system/README.md

 - Add additional close-up scenes (Earth–Moon first)
 - WebGL performance pass (texture sizing, LOD, memory)

-## Contributing
+## Contributing / Feedback
-Issues and pull requests are welcome.
-- Keep changes small and focused
-- If you add/replace third-party assets, update `Credits.md` with the new source links and required credit lines
+This is an open-source project.
+At the moment, we are **not accepting code pull requests**.

+You can help with:
+- Issues: bug reports, feature requests, scientific corrections, attribution fixes
+- PRs: documentation and `Credits.md` only (no code changes)

+Code PRs may be closed without review.
+If you want to propose a code change, please open an issue first.

 ## Disclaimer
-This is a visualization project and not intended for scientific analysis.
+This is a visualization project and not intended for scientific analysis or navigation.